The best discounts for over 50s and 60s in the UK

 Winter Fuel Payment

-Those who get the State Pension or other social security benefits will receive this money automatically, but you can still make a claim on the gov.uk site(www.gov.uk opens in a new tab) if this doesn’t apply to you.
+Those who get the State Pension or other social security benefits will receive this money automatically.
+You can still make a claim on the gov.uk site(www.gov.uk opens in a new tab) if this doesn’t apply to you.

 National Insurance exemption